leynos/crate-tools/docs/lading-design.md

 ### Implementation notes (Step 2.1)

 - Manifest rewrites use `tomlkit` so comments and formatting remain intact.
 The implementation updates both `[package]` and `[workspace.package]` sections in the workspace manifest when present.
 - `bump.exclude` is respected when iterating workspace crates.
 Any crate name listed in the configuration keeps its existing `package.version` value during the update pass.
 - The command reports a concise summary (`Updated version to … in N manifest(s).`) so callers can assert success without inspecting the file system.
-When no manifest requires changes the command reports a dedicated "No manifest changes required" message instead of rewriting files.
+When no manifest requires changes, the command reports a dedicated "No manifest changes required" message instead of rewriting files.
 - Version arguments are validated at the CLI layer before the workspace model loads.
-Invalid formats raise a user-facing error without touching the file system.
+Invalid formats raise a user-facing error without touching the filesystem.
 - The `bump.doc_files` configuration knob has been removed until documentation rewriting arrives in Step 2.2 to avoid suggesting unsupported behaviour.